Elizabeth Wiskemann: Intelligence

 During her time as an intelligence officer, Wiskemann remained closely involved with German resistance members, passing on information about the Holocaust to British intelligence officials despite receiving instructions that she was not to report on the subject, receiving a letter in 1944 instructing her that they were "not interested at this stage in the war in German atrocities in the occupied territories or in the shootings of Jews in Poland and Hungary."
 As public attitude changed in 1945, Wiskemann's reports of the genocide of Jewish people gained more attention.

 After the end of World War II, Wiskemann was invited to remain in intelligence work, primarily to stay in Germany and work in 're-education' of German citizens.
 She refused the offer, and returned to working in academia and journalism.
+In 1945, after Wiskemann retired from her work as an intelligence officer during World War II, she relocated to Italy to study political conditions there for her next research project.
+During this time she financially supported herself through journalism, reporting on Italian politics for The Economist, Spectator, and The Observer.
+She wrote weekly book reviews for the Times Literary Supplement, and in addition, undertook translations for publishers during this time.